Slins-23/flutter-fft/README.md

 The problem with this is that, as it calls native platform code, the "one codebase" Flutter feature is rendered useless, since I would have to code the same thing for both platforms.
 (Objective-C/Swift for iOS & Java/Kotlin for Android)

-For this reason, at the moment I have only coded the android platform channel.
+Because of that, at the moment, I only coded the android platform channel.
 An iOS platform channel is in the plans for future versions.

 ## How to use